Why Are Eating Disorders More Common in the LGBTQ Community?admin

 - Living as a runaway and/or experiencing homelessness.

 Healthcare professionals who have direct experience with diagnosing and treating eating disorders can help people successfully recover from an eating disorder infliction.
-For additional information or questions about bulimia and anorexia, please contact the staff at River Centre Clinic (RCC).
+For additional information or questions about bulimia and anorexia, please contact the staff at Toledo Center (RCC).
 Their Eating Disorders Programs provide a full range of treatment options for both adolescents and adults.
 Their facility is located Northwest Ohio in the town of Sylvania, OH.